mdudek2/ITMO-453-Monitoring-Metrics-Project/documentation/Deployment-Documentation.md

 ### `provision.sh`

 This script uses VBoxManage to launch and automatically configure machines.
 There are variables at the top that can be used to easily change a few settings.
-The script also makes use of the arp-scan utility in order to dynamically discover the IP addresses of the hosts that are launched on the virtual network.
-This allows the script to both launch virtual machines and also configure an ansible inventory automatically without user intervention.
+This script will also automatically add the created virtual machines to the ansible inventory file in /etc/hosts/ansible.

 ### `initial-hardening.sh`